 - To beat each other with (the girls);

-- To throw at the bird cage when they are squawking incessantly, usually because the kids are fighting and screaming and neither the birds nor I can take it anymore! (me);
+- To throw at the bird cage when the birds won’t stop squawking incessantly, usually because the kids are fighting and screaming and neither the birds nor I can take it anymore! (me);

-- Because the floor is jealous of the sofa having ALL the cushions so it must have them too (the girls – this is surely what they must believe … why else are they on the floor, and NOT ON THE SOFA?)
+- Because the floor is jealous of the sofa having ALL the cushions so it must have them too (the girls – this is surely what they must believe … why else are the cushions on the floor, and NOT ON THE SOFA?)

 - For the cats to sleep on (Well, the small one.
 The big one is bigger than the pillows and so he doesn’t bother trying) – this is acceptable for me, and quite possibly the only legitimate reason for having throw pillows in the house.

-I’m sure the real reason we got all the extra throw pillows is because they decided that I don’t have enough to do with my day, so let’s get some more pillows so that I can spend every night taking them off the beds, and every morning putting them on the beds, and all day long picking them up off the floor!
+I am sure the real reason we got all the extra throw pillows is because they decided that I don’t have enough to do with my day, so let’s get some more pillows so that I can spend every night taking them off the beds, and every morning putting them back on the beds, and all day long picking them up off the floor or tripping over them!

 If you think I’m over dramatizing this issue, let me break it down for you.